Design Thinking is one of those concepts that sound fuzzy at the beginning but once you understand it, it just makes sense.

 That way is design thinking.

-Thinking as a designer involves asking a lot of questions and looking at things from the customer’s point of view.
+Thinking like a designer involves asking a lot of questions and looking at things from the customer’s point of view.
 It may sound like common sense but it’s not common practice.

 It’s easier to start with your company goals and set a sales and marketing strategy from there, but people today want organizations to relate to them in a personalized way — they want to have more choices, they want to have control.